|Nancy, Father Michael and Patrick at the Apostolic|

 For me personally however, I was touched by Pats incredible love for the priesthood and how during his miracle he professes to have received the gift of absolution in confession.
 He purposely begins his witness by stating he is never seen the blessed virgin Mary and has never had a mystical experience but then goes on to exalt the greatest miracle on earth which are as he says, the priests because they have the power to absolve sinners.
 Quoting Saint Catherine he says that we are never to judge priests and that our job is to pray for them.

 |Patrick and Nancy's retreat house: Our Lady of The Sacred Heart Retreat House in Medjugorje|

 For several years now, Patrick and Nancy have established a successful retreat house for priests and religious.
 It is no ordinary retreat house.
 It literally is a medieval castle, whose perimeter is typically breached by groups of laity who make the castle an include in their pilgrimage itinerary.

 As one who has personally "breached the perimeter," upon arrival I was in awe of the beautiful architecture and landscape.
-During my own pilgrimage in the Summer'2014, I was able to reconnect with Patrick and Nancy on more than one occasion.
-They are very busy in Medjugorje and although our reconnections were short lived.
+During my own pilgrimage in the Summer'2014, I was able to reconnect with Patrick and Nancy on more than one occasion, but only for brief moments as they are very busy in Medjugorje.

 Mir i Dobro (Peace and All Good)